How to Plan Multi-Stop Routes on iPhone Using Apple Maps Route Planner

 3. Accessing driving directions

-Getting turn-by-turn directions is easier on both navigation apps.
+Getting turn-by-turn driving directions is easier on both navigation apps.
 You can get the directions to reach the final destination along with added stops.
 Also, you will get ETA if you have enabled the sharing option.

 Apple Maps Google Maps